 Preventing and Reducing Teen Tobacco Use

 Tobacco use remains the number one cause of preventable deaths in the United States.
 It is critical that efforts to prevent and reduce teen smoking continue, as the stakes could not be higher.
-On average, smokers die at least 10 years earlier than non-smokers and, every day, more than 1,300 people in the United States die from smoking-related causes.
-Almost 90 percent of those who die from smoking-related causes began using tobacco products prior to age 18., The Surgeon General estimates that, if all the evidence-based youth anti-tobacco strategies were implemented, smoking among high school students would decline by more than 50 percent by 2020.
+On average, smokers die at least 10 years earlier than non-smokers and, every day, more than 1,200 people in the United States die from smoking-related causes.
+Almost 90 percent of those who die from smoking-related causes began using tobacco products at or prior to age 18.
+The Surgeon General estimates that, if all the evidence-based youth anti-tobacco strategies were implemented, smoking among high school students would decline by more than 50 percent by 2020.

 Ways to Reduce Adolescent Tobacco Use

 The Surgeon General’s report Preventing Tobacco Use among Youth and Young Adults summarizes the causes, the solutions, and the latest findings about the epidemic of tobacco use among these groups.

 The U.S. Preventive Services Task Force recommends that primary care clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use among school-aged children and adolescents (ages 10-17).